 The benefits of a feeding schedule is that it is predictable for both parents and baby, reducing stress when you have a newborn.
-Also, the theory is if you help him get used to going 3-4 hours between feedings during the day, he will be able to go longer at night without a feeding, too.
+Also, the theory is if you help your baby get used to going 3-4 hours between feedings during the day, they will be able to go longer at night without a feeding, too.

 Feeding on Demand